atharva-sardar02/flight-schedule-pro/README.md

 - 🌤️ Weather forecast validation for all 5 locations per suggestion
 - 🎯 Generates 3 ranked alternative time slots
 - 📧 **Automatic Notifications:** Users are notified when options are ready to review
+- 🔁 **Auto-Regeneration on Weather Conflict:** If weather validation fails at final confirmation, AI automatically regenerates new options without user intervention

 ### Availability Management
 - 📆 Built-in calendar system for instructors and students